Learn how to paint kitchen cabinets like a professional! It’s a big job so make it easier with these tips about using a quality paint sprayer.

 Although this sprayer can handle most paints un-thinned, if you find that you just aren’t getting a super smooth finish or the sprayer is spitting, try thinning the paint with up to 10% water.
 I usually add 1/4 a cup at a time and mix thoroughly to test.

-This particular kitchen had 47 door and drawers to paint.
-We are lucky to have an unfinished basement area to set up in, but I have a few tips for any area you choose.
+As I mentioned earlier this particular kitchen had 47 door and drawers to paint.
+We were lucky at the time to have an unfinished basement area to set up in, but I have a few tips for any area you choose.

 The doors and drawer fronts should ideally sit a bit raised off the floor to keep the wet sides from touching anything while drying.
 We use scrap pieces of 4×4, but a pack of plastic solo cups is cheap and works great!